Diseases & Conditions

 Description

-Spinal stenosis occurs when the space around the spinal cord and spinal nerves narrows.
+Spinal stenosis happens when the space around the spinal cord and spinal nerves gets smaller.
 This puts pressure on the spinal cord and the spinal nerve roots, and may cause pain, numbness, or weakness in the legs.

 Cause

 Arthritis is the most common cause of spinal stenosis.
-Arthritis refers to degeneration of any joint in the body.
+Arthritis is when joints wear down and refers to degeneration of any joint in the body.

 Symptoms